Nouman12343/Pdf/README.md

 ## 1. Getting Started

-Follow these steps to set up and run the PDF Text Extractor on your local machine.
+You can follow these steps to set up and run the PDF Text Extractor on your local machine.

 ### Prerequisites